-The calculation result in Q-Band shows that there is indeed a peak at 590 nm (2.10 eV), based on Comar et al. [21].
-Result of the Q-band peak appears at a wavelength 643 nm (1.93 eV).
-There is energy difference of 53 nm (0.1732 eV) in the Q-band which can be seen as negligible in molecular system.
-The energy difference is caused by the use of TD-DFT theory in calculations which will always provide a shift at around 0.1-0.2 eV (red shift) [23].
-However, using a larger basis set is the best solution, but the consequence of smaller excitation energy would be obtained.
-Mostly, the DFT is not able to describe the asymptotic behaviour at long distance, because the HOMO energy is generally small at the DFT (Koopmans' Theorem not fulfilled) [5].
+The calculation result in Q-Band shows that there is indeed a peak at 590 nm (2.10 eV), while based on the Comar et al. [21].
+Result, the Q-band peak appears at a wavelength 643 nm (1.93 eV).
+There is the energy difference of 53 nm (0.1732 eV) in the Q-band which can be seen as negligible in molecular system.
+The energy difference is caused by the use of TD-DFT theory in calculations which will always provide a shift at around 0.1-0.2 eV (red shifted) [23].
+However, using a larger basis set is the best solution, but the consequence is smaller excitation energy would be obtained.
+Mostly, the DFT is not able to describe the asymptotic behaviour at long distance, because the energy HOMO is generally small at the DFT (Koopmans' Theorem not fulfilled) [5].
 The difference in wavelength is also caused by the coefficient of the wave function and the power oscillations that arise in the calculation.
-Until now, there still has not been many studies that use chlorophyll-b in calculating absorbance spectrum.
-Most researches provide little explanation on how to model the actual chlorophyll-b.
-Hence, to model the real chlorophyll-b molecule is very difficult.
-Gaussian will provide the results in accordance with the possessed.
-If using chlorophyll-b model, then the calculation basis set will define the molecular orbitals of the molecule and then will calculate the appeared excitation state.
+Until now, there still has not been many studies that use chlorophyll-b to calculate an absorbance spectrum.
+Most research provides little explanation of how to modelling the actual chlorophyll-b.
+Hence, to modelling the real chlorophyll-b molecule was very difficult.
+Gaussian will provide the results in accordance with possessed, if using one of model chlorophyll-b then the calculation basis set will define the molecular orbitals of the molecule and then will calculate the excitation state appears.
 So, it can be said that the determination of molecular orbital calculations is very important in the absorbance spectrum.
-The results of the specific absorbance (epsilon) with cc-pVDZ and LANL2DZ basis sets are not different.
+The results of the specific absorbance (epsilon) with cc-pVDZ and LANL2DZ basis sets are not different specific absorbance.
 This is due to the strength of oscillation is not different from that of the Soret band and Q-band.
-However, there is a considerable difference with the specific absorbance of the chlorophyll-b.
-At Soret band, there is a difference, which is much against specific absorbance, which caused by the difference in the number of interactions of electron transitions in the main group.
-While for the Q-band, there is no difference between the specific absorbance reference with the calculation results.
-This is because almost all of the interaction of electrons occurs at the tail group of chlorophyll-b.
+However, there is a considerable difference with the specific absorbance of the chlorophyll-b from experiment.
+At Soret band, there is a difference, which is much against specific absorbance, is caused by the difference in the number of interactions of electron transitions in the main group.
+While the O-band far, there is no difference between the specific absorbance reference to the calculation results.
+This is because almost all of the interaction of electrons occurs at the tail group chlorophyll-b.
 Hence, the spectrum of chlorophyll-b obtained in the calculations are similar to the reference.
-Apart from that, the specific absorbance difference is also influenced by the environment.
+Besides, the specific absorbance difference is also influenced by the environment.